-• We work internationally with colleagues to promote health and good practice within the member care field.
+• Our primary focus is working internationally with colleagues to promote health and good practice within the member care field and mission sector.

 • We emphasize the need to make quality and relevant resources available for personnel/senders around the world.